absmach/supermq/authn/README.md

 # Authentication service

 Authentication service provides an API for managing API keys.
-Through this API clients are able to do the following actions on API keys:

-- create
-- obtain
-- verify
-- revoke

 There are *three types of API keys*: